achinkumargupta/Lumina/README.md

 - `ChatInterface.tsx` — handles SSE streaming, auto-scroll, message list rendering
 - `Badges.tsx` — StatusBadge and EnvBadge reusable components
 - Pages: dashboard.tsx, new-session.tsx, session-detail.tsx, session-list.tsx, skills.tsx

+Tier 1 — Changes the game
+1. Live Tool Execution (the big one)
+Right now the AI tells you what commands to run — you go run them manually, copy-paste the output back.
+The real value is the AI runs the tools itself against your microservices.
+Add the semantic tool retrieval layer we discussed, connect it to your 1000 endpoints, and the AI can investigate autonomously.
+This turns it from a chat assistant into an actual autonomous agent.

+2. Real-time Collaboration
+Two engineers can't work the same session simultaneously.
+Add WebSocket-based live sync so multiple people see each other's messages and the AI responses in real time — essential for high-severity P1 incidents where multiple people are involved.

+3. Alerting Integration (PagerDuty / OpsGenie)
+Instead of engineers manually creating sessions when something breaks, the app auto-creates a session the moment an alert fires — pre-filled with the alert name, affected service, environment, and the matching skill already selected.
+Zero friction from alert to diagnosis.

+Tier 2 — High value, moderate effort
+4. AI-Generated RCA / Post-Incident Report
+At the end of a resolved session, a button generates a structured Root Cause Analysis document from the chat history — what happened, timeline, root cause, resolution steps, prevention recommendations.
+Exportable as PDF or Markdown.
+Saves 30–60 minutes of post-incident write-up.

+5. Similar Incidents Suggestion
+When you start a new session, use vector similarity to search past resolved sessions and surface "3 similar incidents from the last 90 days" with links.
+Engineers don't reinvent the wheel for recurring issues.

+6. Session Timeline View
+Alongside the chat, show a structured visual timeline: 09:12 — Session opened → 09:15 — AI identified DB blocking query → 09:23 — Resolution applied → 09:31 — Resolved.
+Much easier for post-incident review than reading a raw chat log.

+7. Runbook Auto-Improvement
+Track which steps in a runbook actually led to resolution (via a "this fixed it" button mid-chat).
+Over time, surface which steps are most effective and flag runbook sections that are never useful.

+Tier 3 — Polish and completeness
+8. Authentication & Multi-user
+Currently anyone with the URL can access everything.
+Add login so sessions belong to engineers, you get "sessions I worked on" filtering, and an audit trail of who did what.

+9. Metrics Dashboard
+Mean Time To Resolve (MTTR) by category and environment, most frequent failure types, busiest incident times, which skills are used most.
+Useful for ops managers and SRE leads.

+10. Command Block UX
+When the AI suggests a command, render it in a terminal-style block with a one-click copy button and a structured "paste output here" reply box — rather than the engineer copy-pasting into a plain text message.

+11. Session Linking
+Link related sessions — e.g., an Autosys failure that was caused by a database deadlock.
+Shows a "Related Incidents" section in the left panel connecting the two.

+What I'd build first
+If I were prioritizing: live tool execution first (it's the core differentiator), then alerting integration (removes the manual session creation step), then RCA generation (saves real post-incident time).
+Those three together make this a serious production ops platform rather than a smart chat interface.

+Want me to start on any of these?